David B. Williams (artist)

-David B. Williams is a noted Canadian Ojibway aboriginal artist.
+David B. Williams was a Canadian Ojibway aboriginal artist.

 Originally from Garden River First Nation just outside Sault Ste.
 Marie, Ontario, David resided much of his adult life in Saskatoon, Saskatchewan and Winnipeg, Manitoba.
 David B. Williams was born December 26, 1947, and died September 29, 2009, at the age of 62 in Winnipeg and is buried at the Garden River First Nation.

 He was a painter and printmaker.